ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/neural_tube_defects.rst

 Spina bifida corresponds to the ICD-10_ codes Q05.0, Q05.4,Q05.6, Q05.7, Q05.8,
 and Q05.9.
 Encephalocele corresponds to the ICD-10 codes Q01.2, Q01.8, and
 Q01.9.
 Anencephaly corresponds to the ICD-10 codes Q00.0 and Q00.2.
-[GBD-2017-YLD-Capstone-Appendix-1]_
+[GBD-2017-YLD-Capstone-Appendix-1-Neural-Tube-Defects]_

 .. _ICD-10: https://en.wikipedia.org/wiki/ICD-10

 .. todo::

    Add more information and references.
+In particular, find data about global prevalence and relation to folic acid during pregnancy.

 Modeling Neural Tube Defects in GBD 2017
 ----------------------------------------